PermissionAI/testing-chickens/README.md

 ## Running the demo

 Open `demo.html` in your browser.
-The conversation text will prefill in the input boxes so you can simply press **Send** to advance the scripted flow
+The conversation will prefill and you can press **Next** to advance the scripted flow through:
-through:

-1. The user flow on `index.html`.
+1. The user flow on `index.html` with an in-page chat overlay and a simulated income verification modal.
 2. The brand portal on `brand.html`.
 3. Returning to the user view to display the final offer.